3D reconstruction with electron density – DENSS in RAW¶

-Wait for all of the DENSS runs and EMAN2 averaging to finish.
+Wait for all of the DENSS runs and averaging to finish.
 Depending on the speed of your computer this could take a bit.

 Once the reconstructions are finished, the window should automatically switch to the results tab.
 If it doesn’t, click on the results tab.

+Individual model results are displayed in the numbered tabs.
 For each individual model there are plots of: the original data and the model data (scattering from density); the residual between the original data and the model data; and chi squared, Rg and support volume vs. refinement step.

 - Verify that the residual between the actual data and the model data is small.